randsleadershipslack/documents-and-resources/code-of-conduct.md

 A troll is a member who starts flame wars or intentionally upsets other members by posting inflammatory, digressive, extraneous, or off-topic messages to provoke members into displaying emotional responses and normalizing tangential discussion either for the troll's amusement or a specific gain.

-The determination of whether a message is trolling is often a subjective assessment by administrators, but there is a specific situation where RLS has a zero-tolerance policy where:
+The determination of whether a message is trolling is often a subjective assessment by administrators, but there is a specific situation where RLS has a zero-tolerance policy:

 1. A message which is perceived and reported as trolling,
 2. Is posted by a non-contributing member with little to no other engagement elsewhere in the Slack, and,